 Any additional work undertaken by current employees - i.e. staff who already have a substantive contract.

 Graduate Teaching Assistants.

 Grade 9 and Professorial roles.

 You should recruit a student for all part-time or casual work at the University, or for any fixed-term contract lasting less than three months.
 Students should not work more than 20 hours per week during term-time.

 If the nature of the work prohibits students from undertaking the assignment, the role can be opened up to non-students (Campus Jobs Temps).
-If your needs cannot be met by Campus Jobs, our preferred recruitment agency will be used to fill the position.
+For advice on whether a role is suitable for a student, please speak with the Campus Jobs team on email@example.com.